DeirdreAllison/react-weather/README.md

 To test, run `npm test`

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-You can find the most recent version of its documentation [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+You can find the most recent version of its documentation [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) which includes information on how to build and deploy the app.

 Resource reference: [https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)